 Painters, drawers, crafters, and photographers are a few creative people who earn a decent income by selling online courses.

 I know some artists who quit their full-time job and make an art career from their art blogs and selling online courses.

 Workshops are similar to creating online courses, but they are less daunting.

-Planning a full course takes time, and you will have to invest in a great deal of time for creating the course and editing it before you can launch the course.
+Planning a full course takes time, and you will have to invest a great deal of time to create and edit it before you can launch the course.

 Workshops allow you to teach your skills to people one-on-one or in a group.

-The hardest challenge you will face is where you will hold the event and planning the first workshop.
+The hardest challenge you will face is where you will hold the event and plan the first workshop.

-I have a friend that does a pastel drawing workshop one a month in her home.
+I have a friend that does a pastel drawing workshop once a month in her home.

 She allows people to try out different brands of pastels and various papers.

 The class is relaxed and fun for everyone.